If you click on links we provide, we may receive compensation.

 Getty Images

-"Unlike traditional cornrows and twist-outs, flat twists are two twists done on the scalp and work well for relaxed and natural hair," Sims points out.
+"Unlike traditional cornrows and twist-outs, flat twists are two-strand twists done on the scalp and work well for relaxed and natural hair," Sims points out.

 Marley Twists